wein.plus

 Price Increases Make Life Difficult for Winemakers

-So far, the theory.
-But for many businesses, the reality now looks different.
-"Since Corona and the Ukraine war, energy and raw material prices have skyrocketed," explains Dr. Jürgen Oberhofer from the Institute for Viticulture and Oenology in Neustadt an der Weinstraße, "in individual cases by up to 100 percent."
+So much for theory.
+However, for many businesses, reality looks different now.
+“Since Corona and the Ukraine war, energy and raw material prices have skyrocketed,” explains Dr. Jürgen Oberhofer from the Institute for Viticulture and Oenology in Neustadt an der Weinstraße, “in individual cases by up to 100 percent.”
 This ranges from fertilizers to agricultural diesel.
-When the glassworks in Ukraine suddenly could no longer deliver after the Russian attack, the competition stepped in – and made a real profit.
-"A reliable cost calculation is hardly possible at the moment," admits Oberhofer, "we need to fundamentally re-collect the data."
-However, he has developed a cost breakdown in table form with current data and made it available.
+When the glassworks in Ukraine suddenly could not deliver after the Russian attack, the competition stepped in – and made a real profit.
+“A reliable cost calculation is currently hardly possible,” admits Oberhofer, “we need to fundamentally re-collect the data.”
+He has prepared a detailed cost breakdown in tabular form with current data and made it available.
 Experts estimate a general price increase rate of around 30 percent since 2019.

 How Does the Wine Get to the Customers?

-All of this is not easy for him as a winemaker.
-But it has to be done and is not cheap: 33,000 euros accumulate in a year.
+Now only the customers are missing.
+Bernie needs a logo, label design, and a well-made website with an online shop.
+This is today’s minimal presence of a winemaker.
+To find buyers like restaurateurs and retailers, he has to book stands at trade fairs, invite customers and perhaps also journalists to tastings.
+All of this is not something he enjoys as a winemaker.
+But it has to be done and is not cheap: 33,000 euros accumulate each year.
 This is bitter for Bernie, who counts every cent throughout the year.
 Fortunately, he spreads the costs over about 100,000 bottles, which adds an additional 33 cents per bottle.
 A smaller operation with only five hectares of vineyards has to allocate the same amount over a third of the number of bottles.

 Retailer, Shipping, or Preferably Direct?

-Shipping roughly costs about 80 cents per bottle, but this can vary significantly depending on the shipper, number of packages, and contract.
-For customers, this is almost always cheaper than driving to the winemaker.
-It is a bit more expensive at the retailer.
+For distribution and delivery, Oberhofer calculates 1.46 euros per bottle.
+These are costs that can vary significantly depending on the shipper, number of packages, and contract.
+Nevertheless, it is usually cheaper for customers than driving to the winemaker.
+At the retailer, it is a bit more expensive.
 However, you can taste beforehand and benefit from their selection.
-It is somewhat cheaper online: no rental costs, but also no tasting.
+It’s a bit cheaper online: no rental costs, but also no tasting.
 Direct marketing is therefore unbeatable.

 Handwork increases the cost of every wine